-On Friday we asked a doozey.
+On Friday we asked a doozy.
 We wanted to know what’s in a name.
 Is there a difference between Valeting and Detailing?

 Social media’s answer was pretty clear cut…

 The comments were just as interesting and pretty much reflected the poll results by %.
-But a majority of those respondants think there is a marked difference between the two.
-Obviously all of us here at the Academy agree on an answer…
+But a majority of those respondents think there is a marked difference between the two.
+Obviously, all of us here at the Academy agree on an answer…

-Here’s three of our instructors take on it…
+Here are three of our instructor’s takes on it…

 Firstly, I would have to say that there is definitely a difference between ‘Valeting’ and ‘Detailing’ however – there is not necessarily any difference between ‘Valeters’ and ‘Detailers’…

 In my mind there is so much cross-over in services and levels of service that it is almost impossible to determine precisely the point at which Valeting becomes Detailing and vice-versa.
 The fact that it became adopted as a term in the UK quite late in the day by those who wanted to portray their level of workmanship as being over and above ‘standard valeting’ has not helped – especially when in the USA and many other countries around the world a ‘Detailing Centre’ can be anywhere from a mechanical car wash to a high-end paint restoration studio… Equally, if you tell people from those same countries that you ‘Valet Cars’ for a living, they will most likely assume that you park them for other people…

 Terminology in this industry is so messed up, it really is beyond belief sometimes!